“Giving First Time Offenders A Second Chance”

 The Fayette County Family Resource Network along with the Fayette County Substance Abuse Task Force, Fayette County Commission, Fayette County Circuit Court, Fayette County Youth Reporting Center, and numerous other local organizations, businesses and individuals have come together to establish the Fayette County Teen Court.

 Teen Court is designed to provide a community based alternative to the formal court process.
 It represents a more positive alternative to the juvenile justice system, and focuses on youth development and accountability.
-Young offenders learn to take responsibility for their actions.
+Juvenile offenders learn to take responsibility for their actions.
 The program represents a way for juveniles to actively participate in an informal court process and learn from their mistakes.
 Juvenile cases addressed by this court are handled on a timely basis and free up time and funds for the Circuit Court system to handle more serious offenses.

 How does a Teen Court work?